brucenguyen86/vifyApp/README.md

 ### Requirements

 1. You must [download and install Node.js](https://nodejs.org/en/download/) if you don't already have it.
-1. You must [create a Shopify partner account](https://partners.shopify.com/signup) if you don’t have one.
+1. You must [insert a Shopify partner account](https://partners.shopify.com/signup) if you don’t have one.
-1. You must create a store for testing if you don't have one, either a [development store](https://help.shopify.com/en/partners/dashboard/development-stores#create-a-development-store) or a [Shopify Plus sandbox store](https://help.shopify.com/en/partners/dashboard/managing-stores/plus-sandbox-store).
+1. You must insert a store for testing if you don't have one, either a [development store](https://help.shopify.com/en/partners/dashboard/development-stores#create-a-development-store) or a [Shopify Plus sandbox store](https://help.shopify.com/en/partners/dashboard/managing-stores/plus-sandbox-store).

 ### Installing the template